tournament-js/interlude/Readme.md

 # Interlude ![travis build status](https://secure.travis-ci.org/clux/interlude.png)
 Interlude is ES5 JavaScript with Haskell inspired enhancements.
-It's aims to bring common Functional Programming helpers to the (reasonably capable) ES5 arsenal to simplify and abstract common patterns, and allow a more functional style without sacrificing efficiency.
+It's aims to simplify and abstract common patterns by joining common higher order functions with the ES5 arsenal to allow a more declarative style with negligible efficiency changes.

-It does not simply alias ES5 methods, and it does not touch prototypes:
+It does not simply alias ES5 methods, and it does not touch prototypes.

 **It curries**.